MPA GRE Waiver Policy

 - The applicant is enrolled in the UNO School of Public Administration Graduate Certificate of Public Management or Nonprofit Management program and has completed at least two courses in the program with a minimum Grade Point Average of 3.2 and no less than a B in any course.

-- The applicant is enrolled in the UNO Grace Abbott School of Social Work MSW program and has completed at least four courses with a minimum Grade Point Average of 3.2 and no less than a B in any course.
+- The applicant is enrolled in the UNO Grace Abbott School of Social Work MSW program and has completed at least three courses with a minimum Grade Point Average of 3.2 and no less than a B in any course.

-- The applicant is enrolled in the UNO College of Information Science and Technology MS in MIS program and has completed at least four courses with a minimum Grade Point Average of 3.2 and no less than a B in any course.
+- The applicant is enrolled in the UNO College of Information Science and Technology MS in MIS program and has completed at least three courses with a minimum Grade Point Average of 3.2 and no less than a B in any course.

 Please Note: A waiver request will not be granted automatically, and an approved waiver does not guarantee acceptance into the program.
 The waiver request should be made to the Academic Program Coordinator, who will forward the materials to the MPA Admissions Committee for review and decision.
 Furthermore, it is advised that all potential applicants discuss the viability of their waiver request with the Academic Program Coordinator (Dr. Meagan Van Gelder | email@example.com), prior to submitting a waiver request.